reidchatham/api.reidchatham.com/README.md

 Run Docker Compose Stack on Swarm
 - Run `make docker_machine_do_eval`.
 - Run `make docker_stack_deploy`.

-### Launch the server

-Use `make docker_machine_do_launch` to launch to Digital Ocean.

-Then try `make docker_machine_ssh` to ssh into the Digital Ocean Droplet.

-Then `docker-compose up` to run the docker container in the Digital Ocean Droplet.

 Now try navigating to the ip address of your Droplet to see that it's working.
 Better yet try it on a different computer, then you know it's working.